 Five proven elements make consequences work.
 If a consequence isn’t working to reduce a child’s negative behavior, it’s because one of the elements isn’t working and needs to be modified.
 The skill of Effective Negative Consequences shows what those five elements are and how parents can use them to find success to change behavior.

 The five elements of Effective Negative Consequences are:

 In this episode, ADHD Parenting Coach Siope Kinikini, shows parents that when they can use the five elements of Effective Negative Consequences, they will find success in helping their child make positive changes.

 Our coaching sessions will help you get to where you want to be faster as they show parents exactly what to do.
-If you’re ready to move your family forward, sign up for a free coaching session right now. https://www.smarterparenting.com/coaching/
+If you’re ready to move your family forward, join the Smarter Parenting Club. https://club.smarterparenting.com/

 For full show notes and transcript visit: https://www.smarterparenting.com/adhd-parenting-podcast/